Locals belly up to the bars again - Farmville

 Nash said although closing early has certainly meant a loss of revenue for the business, the restaurant has been supported throughout the pandemic by kind-hearted customers and the community.

 Amberly Eells, restaurant manager for The Brew House in Farmville, said Wednesday the restaurant is not immediately putting barstools back at the bar.
-As the restaurant is on the smaller side and six feet of distance would not leave much room, Eels said the eatery will continue its current floorplan in which tables are pushed up against the bar, six feet apart, in order to maximize space.
+As the restaurant is on the smaller side and six feet of distance would not leave much room, Eells said the eatery will continue its current floorplan in which tables are pushed up against the bar, six feet apart, in order to maximize space.

-Like The Fishin’ Pig, Eels said The Brew House did not typically operate past midnight even before the pandemic, so May 15 will likely not bring many changes to the establishment, although an increase in business may lead management to open the location a full seven days a week.
+Like The Fishin’ Pig, Eells said The Brew House did not typically operate past midnight even before the pandemic, so May 15 will likely not bring many changes to the establishment, although an increase in business may lead management to open the location a full seven days a week.
 The Brew House does not currently operate on Tuesdays.

 Eells said business has appeared to pick up recently as restrictions fall and vaccine rates rise.